High School Dual Credit

-Montana Digital Academy offers a variety of Dual Credit courses through our partnerships with Helena and Missoula College.
+Montana Digital Academy offers a variety of High School Dual Credit courses through our partnerships with Helena, Missoula, and Gallatin College.
 This means you can earn college and high school credit through the same course.

 All MTDA Dual Credit courses qualify for the states, One-Two-Free program.
 One-Two-Free offers two tuition-free dual enrollment courses, up to six credits.
 If you would like to complete more than two Dual Credit course (or exceed the six credit limit) you’ll be charged the discounted dual enrollment tuition rate (on average $51/credit).